Validated through ESA-supported autonomous navigation deployments

 Research, deployments and partnerships

-Omnisense technology has been deployed in academic research, collaborative projects, and real-world environments, supporting peer-reviewed studies and long-term operational use.
+The positioning architecture has been deployed in academic research, collaborative programmes, and real-world environments, supporting peer-reviewed studies and long-term operational use.

 Industrial, infrastructure and autonomous systems

-Beyond academia, Omnisense technology has been applied to people and asset tracking in industrial and defence contexts, and to autonomous navigation projects where robustness and resilience to GNSS limitations are critical.
+Beyond academia, Omnisense technology has been applied to people and asset tracking in industrial and defence contexts, and to autonomous navigation projects where reliable operation under GNSS-degraded conditions is critical.

 Academic research and animal behaviour

-Omnisense positioning data has been used in multiple academic studies investigating animal movement, space use, and behaviour, including recent work on heat stress and welfare in dairy cattle.
+Positioning data from the system has been used in multiple academic studies investigating animal movement, space use, and behaviour, including recent work on heat stress and welfare in dairy cattle.
 These deployments benefit from research-grade accuracy and the ability to operate reliably in controlled and real-world environments.

 Selected publications and project details available on request.